Lioo19/chatbotThesis/README.md

 The files in this repository should be placed in the ```data/bots```-folder to work properly.
 The chatbot should then pop up in your visual conversation studio.

 ## Commands for starting the framework
+Start the software by using the following command:
 ```
 ./bp
 ```

-To train the chatbot, press the grey button in the bottom right corner.
-All tests can be done in the graphical interface, with the help of the debug console.
+When in the visual conversation studio, train the chatbot by pressing the grey button in the bottom right corner.
+All tests can then be done in the graphical interface, with the help of the debug console.